-In March 2017, a number of putative class action securities complaints were filed in U.S. District Court for the Central District of California, naming as defendants the Company and certain of our executive officers and directors.
+In March 2017, a number of putative class action securities complaints were filed in U.S. District Court for the Central District of California, naming as defendants the Company and certain of our current or former executive officers and directors.
 These complaints have been consolidated with the lead case captioned Deora v.
 NantHealth, Inc., 2:17-cv-01825.
-In June 2017, the lead plaintiffs filed an amended consolidated complaint, which generally alleges that defendants violated federal securities laws by making material misrepresentations in NantHealth's initial public offering registration statement and in subsequent public statements.
+In June 2017, the lead plaintiffs filed an amended consolidated complaint, which generally alleges that defendants violated federal securities laws by making material misrepresentations in NantHealth's IPO registration statement and in subsequent public statements.
 In particular, the complaint refers to various third-party articles in alleging that defendants misrepresented NantHealth's business with the University of Utah, donations to the university by non-profit entities associated with our founder Dr. Soon-Shiong, and orders for GPS Cancer.
 The lead plaintiffs seek unspecified damages and other relief on behalf of putative classes of persons who purchased or acquired NantHealth securities in the IPO or on the open market from June 1, 2016 through May 1, 2017.
-Defendants have filed a motion to dismiss.
-The Company believes that the claims lack merit and intend to vigorously defend the litigation.
+In March 2018, the court largely denied Defendants' motion to dismiss the consolidated amended complaint.
+A trial date has been set for August 2019.
+The Company believes that the claims lack merit and intends to vigorously defend the litigation.